adam-nasir/trade-furniture-project/README.md

 # trade-furniture-project

 - [x] Watch 18:00 to import jsx files to app jsx
-- [] Watch 18:00 to import jsx files to app jsx
+- [x] Replace the svgs with react-icons
+- [ ] Watch the responsive video KP